 “Wrist wraps help to reduce that end-range loading that you might endure during a front squat or will help to redistribute the load during a heavy deadlift or hip hinge,” says Shumate Bourne.
 Weightlifting wrist wraps come in various lengths and stiffness levels and are an affordable tool to help with wrist pain.

-Another option recommended by Shultz is Kinesio tape.
+Another option Shultz recommends is Kinesio tape.
 This tape comes in different grades meant for varying levels of treatment.
 For ligament strains that cause mild to moderate pain, you can choose the lowest grade.
 Kinesio tape provides stability while still being flexible enough for a full range of motion.
 Before using Kinesio tape, if you have wrist pain, you should see your doctor or physiotherapist.
-A kinesiologist or physiotherapist can also help wrap your wrists and show you how to apply the tape yourself for the best results.
+Either practitioner can also help wrap your wrists and show you how to apply the tape yourself for the best results.